raspiblitz/raspiblitz/WORKSHOP.md

 ## Pre-Sync RaspiBlitzes at Workshop Location

 In the ready-2-go scenario you have the RaspiBlitzes already assembled and a recent blockchain copy on the HDD.
 So one ot two hours before the workshop you setup your environment and already plug all RaspiBlitzes with power & network.
 You will see on the LCD at the top a pre-sync info and progress... if it's something '99.99...' it's good to go.
 Just leave it running until the workshop starts.
-You dont need to stop it—just let participants SSH in and they can to the setup.
+You dont need to stop it - just let participants SSH in and they can to the setup.

 It's also best practice to pre-sync all devices before you move them over to the workshop location.
-You dont need to SSH to shut them down before packing up—just unplug the network cable first, wait until the HDD is stopping to flash and then remove the power.
+You dont need to SSH to shut them down before packing up - just unplug the network cable first, wait until the HDD is stopping to flash and then remove the power.